madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 ## Basic Vim

 There is no basic Vim.
 You need to learn upfront enough commands to move around and edit text.
 Commands are usually are made of multiple keys of the [form](https://danielmiessler.com/study/vim/#language): *operator (verb)* *modifier (scope)* *noun (motion)* and can be combined creatively given enough time.
 The best way to learn the most basic commands is to use `vimtutor` as often as everything there becomes a habit.
+To see the current line use `Ctrl+g`.

 Common movement commands (in *command-mode*):